 Q&A: WestJet's Head of Rewards Reveals Tips, Tricks and The Secret Sauce

-We are super excited to have the highly accomplished loyalty and marketing executive Sol Zia from WestJet Rewards with us for an in-depth Q&A!
+We are super excited to have the highly accomplished loyalty and marketing executive Sol Zia, formerly from WestJet Rewards with us for an in-depth Q&A!

 WestJet’s credit card program is quickly distinguishing itself among its peers with a truly unique set of benefits in the Canadian marketplace.

 We invited Sol to do a Q&A with GreedyRates to help us understand the secrets to maximizing the value of WestJet’s credit card program.
 The result is a masterly dissertation on how to squeeze hundreds, if not thousands, of dollars out of WestJet EVERY year.
 The best part is, WestJet’s happy to see you do it.

 Q: What’s the goal of the WestJet Credit card program?